-The carotid sheath is a fibrous connective tissue that encircles four key structures within the neck.
+The function of the carotid sheath is to separate and help protect the vital structures within it.
+It facilitates the passage of intrathoracic structures through the neck to terminate in the head and face.
+It is a fibrous connective tissue that encircles several key structures within the neck.
 These structures include:

 The carotid sheath is located posterior to the sternocleidomastoid muscle and is a part of the deep cervical fascia of the neck.
-It consists of all three fascial layers of the neck, which include the pretracheal fascia, the investing fascia, and the prevertebral fascia.
-The carotid sheath starts superior to the sternum, and the first rib then extends to the base of the skull.
-Within the carotid sheath, the internal jugular vein is lateral to the carotid artery with the vagus nerve posterior to both vessels in most individuals, though many different anatomic configurations exist.
+It consists of all three fascial layers of the neck, including the pretracheal fascia, the investing fascia, and the prevertebral fascia.
+The carotid sheath starts superior to the sternum and the first rib, and then extends to the base of the skull.
+Within the carotid sheath, the internal jugular vein runs lateral to the carotid artery with the vagus nerve posterior to both vessels in most individuals, though different anatomic configurations may exist and should be clinically accounted for.

-The internal jugular vein is a continuation of the sigmoid sinus and begins its descent towards the heart at the jugular foramen along with the vagus nerve.
-It travels within the carotid sheath and ends with it meeting the subclavian vein, thus forming the brachiocephalic vein.
-Wile moving posteriorly, the internal jugular receives venous blood from the facial, lingual, and superior and middle thyroid veins.
+The internal jugular vein is a continuation of the sigmoid sinus and begins its descent towards the heart at the jugular foramen, running with the vagus nerve.
+It travels within the carotid sheath and drains into the subclavian vein, ultimately forming the brachiocephalic vein.
+While moving posteriorly, the internal jugular receives venous blood from the facial, lingual, and superior and middle thyroid veins.

 The vagus nerve has the longest course of any cranial nerve and begins its journey by passing through the jugular foramen with the internal jugular vein and makes it descent within the carotid sheath.
 Within the neck, it gives off the pharyngeal branch and the superior laryngeal nerve.
 The pharyngeal branch supplies motor fibers to the muscles of the pharynx with the exception of the stylopharyngeus.
 A lesion to the pharyngeal branch causes deviation of the uvula to the opposite side of the injury.
 The superior laryngeal nerve divides into the internal and external laryngeal nerves.
 These nerves supply sensory fibers to the larynx above the vocal cord, lower pharynx, and epiglottis as well as supplying taste fibers to the root of the tongue near the epiglottis.

 The glossopharyngeal nerve (CN IX), accessory nerve (CN XI), and hypoglossal nerve (CN XII) pierce the superior section of the carotid sheath briefly and then exit.
-In addition, the ansa cervicalis is embedded in the anterior of the carotid sheath.
-It is important to visualize both of these structures when performing procedures in which the carotid sheath must be incised or manipulated.
+In addition, the ansa cervicalis is embedded in the anterior portion of the carotid sheath.
+It is important to visualize these structures when performing procedures that require incision or manipulation of the carotid sheath.

-A carotid endarterectomy is performed to excise atherosclerotic sclerotic thickening of the intima within the internal carotid artery in an effort to reduce strokes in patients with significant carotid artery stenosis.
+A carotid endarterectomy is performed to excise atherosclerotic thickening of the intima within the internal carotid artery in an effort to reduce strokes in patients with significant carotid artery stenosis (typically >70-80% stenosis +/- symptoms).
 To begin, the opening incision is made and the sternocleidomastoid muscle is retracted.
 At this point it is important to visualize the carotid sheath for this is where the structure vital to the procedure is located.
 The carotid artery lies on the medial side of the internal jugular vein, and the vagus nerve is situated posteriorly.
 Superiorly, the carotid sheath may also contain the hypoglossal nerve, the glossopharyngeal nerve, and the accessory nerve.
 These structures pass in a horizontal fashion and cross the internal carotid artery.
 It is important to identify these structures before incising any structure.
-The surgeons open the carotid sheath to gain exposure to the common carotid bifurcation as this is the most common site for atherosclerosis.
-Once access is gained into the carotid sheath and the carotid bifurcation is located, the surgeon then removes any atherosclerotic plaque found and repairs the vessel.
+The surgeon opens the carotid sheath to gain exposure to the common carotid bifurcation, as this is the most common site for atherosclerosis due to non-laminar blood flow.
+Once access is gained to the carotid sheath and the carotid bifurcation is located, the surgeon then removes any atherosclerotic plaque found and repairs the vessel.
 Possible complications include air embolism and laceration of the internal jugular vein or carotid artery.

 Penetrating Neck Trauma